nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![](/images/BuildManager.png)

 The builds are managed by the `BuildManager` class.
-It contains a list of builds in a `HashMap`.
+It contains a list of builds in a `hashmap`.
 The class also contains methods to find and filter builds based on user requirements.
 The `BuildManager` class is a singleton class, meaning that there is only one instance of the class in the program.
 This is to ensure that there is only one list of builds in the program.

-In our application, `BuildManager` is a class object that contains a HashMap of builds.
-The `HashMap` is used to store the builds in the program.
-The key of the `HashMap` is the name of the build, and the value is the build object.
+In our application, `BuildManager` is a class object that contains a hashmap of builds.
+The `hashmap` is used to store the builds in the program.
+The key of the `hashmap` is the name of the build, and the value is the build object.

 The `BuildManager` class is responsible for the following operations:
 - Add a build to the list of builds